demisto/content/Packs/Kafka/Integrations/KafkaV3/KafkaV3_description.md

 5. Provide SASL PLAIN Username and SASL PLAIN Password

 Note: SASL is supported only when used in combination with SSL.

+An important point:
+This integration supports users with consumer only permissions.